 Griffons may also have issues with their knees.
 "They can get luxating patella, where their kneecaps can slide internally and pop out of place," Mason says.
 "This doesn't always need surgery to fix, but a lot of times griffons become overweight and then it can lead to arthritis and secondary knee ligament rupture.
 Sometimes in this case surgery is required, but a lot of times this condition can be medically managed with us keeping them slim and active and giving them joint supplements."

 Despite this list of potential issues, keep in mind that your griffon might not suffer from any of them.
 "They're basically pretty darn hardy and pretty healthy dogs," Vickers-Smith says.
 "But it's always wise to ask your breeder questions about these issues in their dogs' lineage."

-Griffons got their start as rat-catchers, and similar-looking dogs have been found portrayed in artworks for centuries.
-The Brussels griffon as we know it was first bred in Belgium in the mid-1800s, when the local terrier-type dogs were bred with various other breeds (thought to be pugs and English spaniels, though there are no records to prove this).
+Griffons got their start as rat-catchers, according to the American Brussels Griffon Association (ABGA).
+The Brussels griffon as we know it was first bred in Belgium in the mid-1800s, when the local terrier-type dogs were bred with various other breeds.
 Out of this came the flat-faced and bearded Brussels griffon, and so began the breed's journey from working dog to loyal little companion.

 - Brussels griffons are big on Instagram.
-Follow the cuteness of Digby Van Winkle (240k followers), Brussels Sprout (166k followers), or family of six The Bone Squad (33k followers).
+Follow the cuteness of Digby Van Winkle, Brussels Sprout, or family of six The Bone Squad.

-- Actress Ashley Benson (Pretty Little Liars, Spring Breakers) has a rough-coated Brussels griffon named Walter Gene Benson.
+- Actress Ashley Benson (of "Pretty Little Liars" and Spring Breakers) has a rough-coated Brussels griffon named Walter Gene Benson.